AdobeDocs/campaign-standard.en/help/integrating/using/ingest-aep-data.md

 To ingest Adobe Experience Platform into Campaign and use them in your workflows, you first need to connect Adobe Campaign as an Adobe Experience Platform **Destination** and configure it with the segment to export.

-Once the Destination has been configured, data will will be exported to your storage location, and you will need to build a dedicated workflow in Campaign Standard to ingest the data.
+Once the Destination has been configured, data will will be exported to your storage location, and you will need to build a dedicated workflow in Campaign Standard to ingest it.

 ## Connect Adobe Campaign as a Destination